 Each party to a suit for divorce or annulment shall, without waiting for a discovery request, provide to the other party the following information about the property in which the party claims an interest:

 9. If you are getting a divorce in Harris County, Texas, you should also know that if you have to appear in court, you should always arrive at least thirty (30) minutes prior to the time your hearing is scheduled.
 You will have to find parking downtown Houston, walk a few blocks, and wait in line to go through security prior to even getting in the courthouse.
 Then you still have to get to the courtroom that you are supposed to appear in.
-Your attorney may ask you to arrive even earlier than thirty (30) minutes depending on the type of hearing and whether or not he needs to talk to you prior to the hearing.
-You should always listen to your attorney.
+Your divorce attorney may ask you to arrive even earlier than thirty (30) minutes depending on the type of hearing and whether or not he needs to talk to you prior to the hearing.
+You should always listen to your divorce attorney.

 10. Finally, you should ALWAYS dress appropriately for court.
 The judges in many courts may feel disrespected by you if you go in there dressed with slaps, shorts, or with holes in your clothes.
 Anytime you have to appear in court, it is an important day for you.
 You should always dress appropriately to let the judge know that you take your appearance in court seriously.